clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/6-connect-remote-resources-by-using-azure-virtual-wans.md

 A secured virtual hub is an Azure Virtual WAN Hub with associated security and routing policies configured by Azure Firewall Manager.
 Use secured virtual hubs to easily create hub-and-spoke and transitive architectures with native security services for traffic governance and protection.
 You can use a secured virtual hub to filter traffic between virtual networks (V2V), virtual networks and branch offices (B2V) and traffic to the Internet (B2I/V2I).
 A secured virtual hub provides automated routing.
 There's no need to configure your own UDRs (user defined routes) to route traffic through your firewall.

-The following diagram shows an organization with a single Virtual WAN hub connecting the spokes.
+The following diagram shows an organization with two Virtual WAN hubs connecting the spokes.
 VNets, Site-to-site and point-to-site VPNs, SD WANs, and ExpressRoute connectivity are all supported.

 \[!div class="mx-imgBorder"\] :::image type="content" source="../media/azure-wan-regions-a420bb18.png" alt-text="Azure Virtual WAN with two regional hubs, several VNets, and multiple remote connections including Site-to-Site VPN, Point-to-Site VPN, and ExpressRoute.":::